Updated by Ben Stegner on 12 July 2017.

 People love taking shortcuts in all aspects of life; computers are no exception.
 Shortcuts, particularly ones performed by keyboard, can save you hours of time once applied properly.
-We’ve rounded up some of the most common keyboard shortcuts in the past, but today we’re here to produce the ultimate guide on Windows shortcuts.
+We’ve previously rounded up some keyboard shortcuts, but today we’re here to produce the ultimate guide on Windows shortcuts.

 After examining how useful shortcuts can be, we’ll first look at universal shortcuts that perform the same function in pretty much every program you could use.
 We’ll dive into specific programs after that, and finish up with a selection of alternative tricks.
 Stay on board and you’ll be mastering these tricks in no time!

 Download this entire article as a PDF.
 Feel free to share it with your friends and family.

 If you’re not accustomed to using them, keyboard shortcuts might seem like a waste of time.
 After all, you can use your mouse to make selections, use the toolbar options (like File, Edit, and Tools), launch programs, and navigate websites.
 In actuality, though, a mouse isn’t required to use your computer at all; you could get around with just a keyboard if you had to.